 While the proposed suitable qualification requirements will allow a wider cohort of professionals to undertake food control activities which the Code currently restricts, it will not necessarily provide local authorities or Port Health Authorities with the ability to deploy current resources more efficiently.
-In the short and medium term, the proposals will mean that existing local authority and Port Health officers who are qualified and experienced will be required to spend more time developing, mentoring, supervising and assessing the competency of these officers.
-There are risks associated with not implementing effective development/mentoring plans.
-So, in summary, the proposals are unlikely to deliver a more efficient or effective service in the short or medium term.
+There is no evidence to support the suggestion that local authorities are not using their current resources efficiently.
+The proposals mean that existing local authority and Port Health officers who are qualified and experienced will be required to spend more time developing, mentoring, supervising and assessing the competency of these officers.

-There is no data provided in the consultation on the likely or desired impact of the proposals on the workforce and no attempt has been made to quantify the number of additional officers that may be required in LAs or PHAs.
-An estimate of the number of new graduates that may be available to work in LAs and PHAs in England and NI would be useful.
+There is no data provided in the consultation on the likely or desired impact of the proposals on the workforce and no attempt has been made to quantify the number of additional officers that may be required in LAs or PHAs/BCPs.
+An estimate of the number of new graduates that may be available to work in LAs and PHAs in Wales would be useful.
 The number is likely to be limited and for this reason there is a call from our members to enable local authorities to 'grow their own' by employing staff at lower level than graduate and developing them along a professional pathway.

-In respect of individuals with a degree or MSc in environmental health, it is noted that there is no requirement for the degree/MSc to be accredited.
-Accreditation by CIEH ensures consistency in course content and assurances around the quality of provision.
-We would respectfully request that the requirement for courses to be accredited is included in the Code.
+In respect of the degree and MSc in environmental health, it is noted that there is no requirement for courses be accredited.
+Accreditation by a professional body e.g. CIEH ensures consistency in course content and provides assurances around the quality of provision.
+There is no indication how the FSA will gain this assurance.

-It should be further noted that these graduates will not have attained a professional qualification and, except for graduates from the University of Ulster who complete their third year on a work placement, may not have any experience of applying their knowledge in a work setting.
+It should be noted that these graduates will not have attained a professional qualification and, except for graduates from the University of Ulster who complete their third year on a work placement, may not have any experience of applying their knowledge in a work setting.
 Further, these graduates will not have been subject to an independent assessment of their competency.
-Concerns have been expressed by our members and wider stakeholders that this undermines the professional status of the food officer role and is not consistent with the CIEH position that those delivering official controls should be subject to an independent assessment of their competence.
+Concerns have been expressed by our members and wider stakeholders that this undermines the professional status of the environmental health role and is not consistent with the CIEH position that those delivering official controls should be subject to an independent assessment of their competence.

 We launched our Competency Development Portfolio (CDP) in June 2020, which includes a professional interview and provides a framework for new graduates to demonstrate their competency.
 It is aligned to the competencies in the current Code of Practice.
 Individuals completing the Higher Certificate in Food Control and the CIEH new Advanced Professional Certificate (APC) in Food will be required to complete the CDP so there is a clear anomaly in including the environmental health degree/MSc in the list of suitable qualifications without the CDP or a requirement for these individuals to be working towards the CDP.
-In respect of environmental health practitioners, we therefore suggest that a more equitable and consistent approach in the Code would be to require individuals to be registered with EHRB (or its replacement) and/or possess a degree/MSc in Environmental health with the CDP.
+In respect of environmental health practitioners, we therefore suggest that a more equitable and consistent approach in the Code would be to require individuals to be registered with EHRB (or its replacement) or possess a degree/MSc in Environmental health with the CDP.
 The CDP provides a structured approach to officer development and independent verification of competency.
 Recent CIEH engagement with employers in the public and private sectors confirmed their support for independent verification of officer competencies by a professional body.